d12frosted/elpa-mirror/gnu/org-modern-readme.txt

 1 Introduction
 ══════════════

-  This package implements a "modern" style for your Org buffers using font locking and text properties.
+  This package implements a modern style for your Org buffers using font locking and text properties.
 The package styles headlines, keywords, tables and source blocks.
 The styling is configurable, you can enable, disable or modify the style of each syntax element individually via the `org-modern' customization group.

   <https://github.com/minad/org-modern/blob/screenshots/example.gif?raw=true>